 Issues of the Journal and previous DSGB magazines are being digitized and several are available for download.
 This, and revision and editing of DSGB website pages, will be occupying us for some time.

-With effect February 2017 Bryan Parry takes over the posts of Secretary and Treasurer of the DSGB, and Bryan Parry has taken over those posts.
+With effect February 2017 Shaun Ferguson retired from the posts of Secretary and Treasurer of the DSGB, and Bryan Parry has taken over those posts.

 In Memoriam - an obituary for Arthur Whillock

 Our Information Secretary, Arthur Whillock, died on Saturday 27th May 2006.

 We have had many enquiries from students who are studying base twelve for their mathematical project.
 (Everyone gets a reply, by the way.)

 All the information they require is to be found on this website and on that of the DSA, but questions are always welcome.
 Many of the answers about the advantages of dozenal (and the disadvantages of decimal) are to be found in the writings of members of the DSGB and have been published in our magazines - of which I would draw attention to our Dozenal Journals edited by Donald Hammond, and to be found listed in the literature section of this site.
 They are in pdf form for download and further study.
 They also contain some rich mathematical content relevant to the study of numbers and their practical applications.

 The DSGB, The Dozenal Society of Great Britain (founded 1959) and the DSA, The Dozenal Society of America (founded 1944) are separate organisations with a common aim: to draw attention to the advantages of the Dozen (or twelve-based) system for numeration and measurement.
 We consider that the decimal system is inadequate and of limited competence in many aspects of numeration.
 Decimals handicap the teaching of arithmetic and so inhibit understanding of the physical world and the decimal system is unable to express in simple terms the common proportions by which we order our practical and economic activities.